 (3) a statement of the license holder's right to request a hearing on the occurrence of the violation, the amount of the violation, the amount of the penalty, or both the occurrence of the violation and the amount of the penalty.

-(i) A license holder that is notified in accordance with subsection (h) of this section may file a request for a hearing with HHSC.
-To receive a hearing, a license holder must request a hearing in accordance with 1 TAC §357.484 (relating to Request for a Hearing) except, as provided by Texas Health and Safety Code, §252.066 , the license holder must make a written request for a hearing within 20 calendar days after the date on which the license holder receives written notice of the administrative penalty.
+(k) A license holder that is notified in accordance with subsection (j) of this section may file a request for a hearing with HHSC.
+To receive a hearing, a license holder must request a hearing in accordance with 1 TAC §357.484 (relating to Request for a Hearing) except, as provided by Texas Health and Safety Code, §252.066 (relating to Notice; Request for Hearing), the license holder must make a written request for a hearing within 20 calendar days after the date on which the license holder receives written notice of the administrative penalty.
 A hearing requested under this section is governed by 1 TAC Chapter 357, Subchapter I (relating to Hearings Under the Administrative Procedure Act).

 §551.237.
 Appointment of a Trustee by Agreement.

-(a) A person holding a controlling interest in a facility may, at any time, request the Texas Department of Human Services (DHS) to assume the operation of the facility through the appointment of a trustee.
+(a) A person holding a controlling interest in a facility may, at any time, request that HHSC assume the operation of the facility through the appointment of a trustee.

-(b) If DHS believes that the appointment of a trustee is desirable, DHS may enter into an agreement with the person holding the controlling interest for the appointment of the trustee to take charge of the facility.
+(b) If HHSC believes that the appointment of a trustee is desirable, HHSC may enter into an agreement with the person holding the controlling interest for the appointment of the trustee to take charge of the facility.

 (c) Any agreement entered into under this section must: